TonyXuQAQ/Topo-boundary/README.md

 <img src=./dataset/pic.png width="100%" height="100%">

 ## Update
+* Jul/2/2021 This paper is accepted and will appear on *The IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS​) 2021*.
+* Jul/2/2021 The code of **ConvBoundary** has been cleaned and released.
 * Jun/21/2021 This paper is accepted by *IEEE Robotics and Automation (RA-L)*.
 * Jun/21/2021 The code of **DAGMapper** has been cleaned and released.
 * May/27/2021 The code of **Enhanced-iCurb** has been cleaned and released.